The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 Re-investment relief, also known as deferral relief, is one of the tax reliefs available under the enterprise investment scheme (EIS).
 If an individual sells an asset and re-invests the sale proceeds in subscribing for qualifying EIS shares, he can defer the capital gains tax liability on the asset by claiming EIS re-investment relief.

 The conditions to be met for deferral relief are less strict than for income tax relief; many investors will qualify for deferral relief without qualifying for income tax relief.

-EIS re-investment relief is more flexible than other capital gains tax deferral reliefs, such as roll-over relief and gift relief, as it allows the gain on any asset to be deferred (rather than just business assets), as long as the gain is reinvested in qualifying EIS shares.
+EIS re-investment relief is more flexible than rollover relief and gift relief, as it allows the gain on any asset to be deferred (rather than just business assets) as long as the proceeds are re-invested in qualifying EIS shares.

 There is extensive discussion of EIS deferral relief in the HMRC Venture Capital Schemes Manual at VCM23000 onwards.